If I live, I’m the Qur'an’s servant evermore,

-If you had just encountered Rumi and wanted to learn more, you would search him on Google - look what you’re often greeted with:
+If you have just encountered Rumi, and wanting to learn more, Google his name, you’re often greeted with with the following:

 There he is, the 13th century poet, or is it?